Alessandro994/SPE_project/README.md

 ## Environment variables
 * `PORT`*: the port the requests are sent to
 * `SEED`: a value that can be provided to produce consistent results.
 If not defined, the pseudorandom number generator uses the current date under-the-hood.
-* `STATIC_RESPONSE_TIME` = the time after which the server responds to a request.
+* `STATIC_RESPONSE_TIME`: the time after which the server responds to a request.
 If not defined, the server draws a random values from an exponential distribution.
+* `LAMBDA`: the lambda parameter of the exponential distribution.
+Default = 1.

 ## Boostrap